searanch/searanch/README.md

 ### Hi there 👋
 - ☠️ I wrote my first line of code three years ago!
 -  :chart_with_upwards_trend: Most of these projects reflect my historical journey in code.
+-  :grinning:Some of the coolest stuff here were projects I did with my classmates at a data analytics bootcamp.
 -  :full_moon_with_face: I'm working on updating github with current projects that reflect what my code looks like at present.
 - 👯 I’m looking to collaborate (for fun and learning) on academic research, analytics and digital humanities projects.
 - :pizza: Python, SQL(newish!) and Julia( new!) are my jam.